 Located prominently on a wall outside the Legislative Chamber is a portrait of Robert Baldwin, co-leader of Canada’s first responsible government (1848-1851).

-Born in Toronto in 1804 and eldest son of William Warren Baldwin, Robert Baldwin followed in his father’s footsteps and became a lawyer and politician.
+Robert Baldwin, the eldest son of William Warren Baldwin, was born in Toronto in 1804 and followed in his father's footsteps to become a lawyer and politician.
 As a Reform politician, Robert took up his father’s cause to advocate for the introduction of responsible government – a principle that would make the executive level (the cabinet) accountable to the parliament (elected by the people).
 When he was first elected to the Legislature of Upper Canada in 1829, the colonial era parliament still functioned under a system of representative government.
 Under such a system, the Legislature was elected by the people, but the power of the executive level went unchecked.
 Robert’s first term in office lasted only one year, and he lost his seat in the 1830 election.

-Robert returned to public life in 1840, when he was appointed to the Executive Council as Solicitor General at a time when a new joint parliament between Canada West (Ontario) and Canada East (Quebec) was formed, although he resigned soon after when he realized the Governor General in power at the time – Lord Sydenham (1840-41) - refused to implement responsible government.
-Instead, he ran successfully for a seat in the House in the 1841, becoming a Member of Parliament.
+Baldwin returned to public life in 1840 when he was appointed to the Executive Council as Solicitor General at a time when a new joint parliament between Canada West (Ontario) and Canada East (Quebec) was formed.
+He resigned soon after when he realized the Governor General in power at the time – Lord Sydenham (1840-41) - refused to implement responsible government.
+Instead, he ran successfully for a seat in the House in the 1841 election, becoming a Member of Parliament.

-When Reform won the 1848 election, Baldwin and Lafontaine once again returned to lead the government.
-Referred to as the “Great Ministry”, it saw the successful implementation of the principles of responsible government through the passage of legislation such as the Rebellion Losses Bill, which compensated victims of the 1837-38 Upper Canada rebellions, and the Baldwin Act, which made changes to the municipal system of government.
+When the Reform Party won the 1848 election, Baldwin and Lafontaine once again returned to lead the government.
+Referred to as the “Great Ministry”, it saw the successful implementation of responsible government through the passage of the Rebellion Losses Bill, which compensated victims of the 1837-38 Upper Canada rebellions, and the Baldwin Act, which made changes to the municipal system of government.
 Remaining allies throughout their second administration, both men retired from politics in 1851.